 Ms. Sarah Wolf Hallac (EE’86, W’86)

-Sarah Hallac is a retired investment banker from Bear, Stearns and Company where she spent her entire career in the Financial Analytics and Structured Transaction group.
-She was involved in the early days of mortgage securitization, including the first Agency Real Estate Mortgage Investment Conduit (REMIC) issued by the Federal National Mortgage Association (FNMA).
-Ms. Hallac has been published in several books including The Handbook of Mortgage-Backed Securities.
-She is a third-generation Penn graduate, which includes her father, Jack Keil Wolf (EE’56), and her grandfather, Joseph Wolf (Dental Medicine, 1916).
+Sarah Wolf Hallac is a senior advisor to BlackRock.
+She previously worked at Bear, Stearns and Company where she spent her entire career in the Financial Analytics and Structured Transaction group.
+She was involved in the early days of the mortgage securitization including the first Agency Real Estate Mortgage Investment Conduit (REMIC) issued by the Federal National Mortgage Association (FNMA).
+Ms. Wolf has been published in several books including The Handbook of Mortgage-Backed Securities.
+She is a third generation Penn graduate, which includes her father, Jack Keil Wolf (EE ’56), and her grandfather, Joseph Wolf (DMD ’16).